MuthiahAinun/Predictive-Analytics/README.md

 pip install -r requirements.txt
 ```

 ## 📌Usage
-1. Run the Jupyter Notebook to preprocess the data and train models.
+1. Run the Jupyter Notebook to preprocess the data and train the models.
 2. Evaluate model performance using the provided metrics.
-3. Compare results and choose the best model.
+3. Compare the results and select the best-performing model.

 ## License
 This project is licensed under the MIT License.

----